hmjatt/Weather-App/README.md

 - I have secured the API key using environment variables created using Dotenv-webpack(NPM module).
 This is to prevent someone from abusing the API key.
 This is a security feature and adds a security layer to app.
 But API key is still visible in the dev tools.
 To secure an API properly, you should use a backend like ExpressJS.

+- Fetched weather, specifically Wind Speed sometimes is inaccurate but it's coming from the API and is for educational/entertainment purposes only.

 - Async & Await is a JavaScript feature that allows us to write asynchronous code in a synchronous manner.
 It is used to make our code more readable and easier to understand.

 - I have used the Open Weather API to get the weather data.
 This is a free API that allows you to get the weather data for a specific location(view Documentation for details).
 This API has 60 requests per minute(1,000,000 requests per month) limit, view pricing information for more details.